-\Box PCB design - copper power and ground planes.

-□ A PCB design resulting in an uneven metal distribution (usually caused by large power or ground planes) can result in PCB warpage during the soldering process caused by the different Thermal Coefficient of Expansion rates between the copper and the epoxy fibre glass.
-If large power/ ground planes are required then cross hatching the copper area may prove to be useful.
+- PCB design copper power and ground planes. - distribution (usually caused by large power or ground planes) can result in PCB warpage during the soldering process caused by the different Thermal Coefficient of Expansion rates between the copper and the epoxy fibre glass.
+If large power/ ground planes are required then cross hatching the copper area may prove to be useful. - Position/ orientation of the capacitor on the